Tornadoes of 2002: May 20 (Hong Kong)

 A weak tornado struck Hong Kong International Airport.

 June

 There were 97 tornadoes confirmed in the US in June.

 June 23

 A localized outbreak of eight tornadoes struck the Dakotas over a period of only 93 minutes.
 One supercell thunderstorm spawned six tornadoes in Brown County, South Dakota.
 One was an F3 tornado that destroyed at least one home.
 Another was an F4 tornado that occurred four miles east of Barnard, South Dakota and destroyed a pheasant farm.
 There were no deaths or significant injuries with the storm.
 The storm was documented by at least one storm chasing team, and was featured on an episode of The Weather Channel's "Storm Stories."

 July

 There were 68 tornadoes confirmed in the US in July.

 July 28

 A brief F1 tornado impacted Mottville, New York, which caused $2 million (2002 USD) in damage.

 August

 There were 86 tornadoes confirmed in the US in August.

+August 1

+During the first day of August, four tornadoes were confirmed across lower Michigan, including two F1 tornadoes, the first one traveled a mile from the lakeshore in Boyne City, causing significant damage to The Landings Condos and uprooting trees across the town.
+The final one was half a mile wide and traveled 6 and a half miles, hitting Tustin in the early evening hours of August 1.